geemus/learn_fog/2_storage_requests.markdown

 ### To the Races

 Now that we have our bucket, we are ready to store a file.
+HINT: It is easiest to use a string for the body.

     > connection.put_object(?)
     !